pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Asset Protection**

 Wyoming offers excellent asset protection, but South Dakota's trust law is more mature and has been tested in more cases.
-South Dakota has a longer history of dynasty trust administration.
+South Dakota has a longer history of Legacy trust administration.

 **Trust Administration**

 - **Wyoming**: Fewer established trust companies
-- **South Dakota**: More trust companies with extensive experience in dynasty trusts
+- **South Dakota**: More trust companies with extensive experience in Legacy trusts

 **Trust Law Development**